tensorflow/io/README.md

 `setup.py` can also accept `--data [path]` as an argument, for example `python setup.py --data bazel-bin bdist_wheel`.

+NOTE: While the tfio-dev container gives developers an easy to work with environment, the released whl packages are build differently due to manylinux2010 requirements.
+Please check [Build Status and CI] section for more details on how the released whl packages are generated.

 #### Starting Test Containers

 Some tests require launching a test container before running.
 In order